New York State Senate: 2018: The IDC dissolves

 On April 4, 2018, the IDC announced that it would dissolve, that its members would rejoin the Senate Democratic Conference, that Stewart-Cousins would continue as Senate Democratic Leader, and that Sen. Klein would become the Deputy Democratic Conference Leader.
-The announcement followed a meeting called by Governor Andrew Cuomo at which Cuomo requested that the IDC reunite with the Senate Democratic Conference.
+The announcement followed a meeting called by Cuomo at which he requested that the IDC reunite with the Senate Democratic Conference.
 On April 16, the IDC was dissolved.
-After the IDC dissolved, the Senate Democratic Conference contained 29 Members, the Senate Republican Conference contained 32 Members (including Sen. Felder), and there were two vacant Senate seats.
+After the IDC dissolved, the Senate Democratic Conference contained 29 members, the Senate Republican Conference contained 32 members (including Sen. Felder), and there were two vacant Senate seats.

 After two April 24, 2018 special elections were won by Democrats, the Democrats gained a 32–31 numerical Senate majority; however, Felder continued to caucus with the Republicans, allowing them to maintain a 32–31 majority.

 In 2018, five Republican senators announced that they would not seek re-election in the fall.

 In the September 13, 2018 Democratic primary elections, all eight Democratic senators who had been members of the IDC at the time of its dissolution faced challengers.
 Six of the challengers prevailed.
 Another Democratic incumbent, Martin Malave Dilan, was also defeated by a primary challenger (Julia Salazar, a self-described democratic socialist).

 2019–present: Democratic majority

-On November 6, 2018, the Democratic Party gained eight seats and won control of the State Senate.
-Democratic challengers defeated incumbent Republican Sens.
-Carl Marcellino, Kemp Hannon, Martin Golden, Terrence Murphy, and Elaine Phillips and won races in three districts (Districts 3, 39, and 42, respectively) in which Republican incumbents had not sought re-election.
-The mainstream Democrats won 39 seats, a decisive majority.
-In total, enrolled Democrats won 40 of the chamber's 63 seats, including all but one seat in New York City and six of the nine seats on Long Island, the latter of which has been under GOP control for decades.
+In the 2018 elections, Democrats gained eight Senate seats, taking control of the chamber from the Republicans.
+In total, enrolled Democrats won 40 of the chamber's 63 seats, while Republicans won 23.
 Felder offered to rejoin the Democratic Conference, but was turned down in December 2018.
-Senate Republicans won 23 seats in the 2018 elections.
-Stewart-Cousins was formally elected Majority Leader and Temporary President on January 9, becoming the first woman to hold the post.
+Andrea Stewart-Cousins was formally elected Majority Leader and Temporary President on January 9, 2019, becoming the first woman to hold the post.

-In July 2019, Simcha Felder was accepted into the Senate Democratic Conference; this action gave the Conference a total of 40 members.
+In July 2019, Felder was accepted into the Senate Democratic Conference; this action gave the Conference a total of 40 members.

-During the 2019-2020 session, Republican Bob Antonacci resigned his seat to become a trial court judge, and eight other members of the Senate Republican Conference announced that they would not seek re-election in 2020.
-In anticipation of Leader Flanagan's resignation on June 28, Sen. Rob Ortt was named the leader of the Senate Republican Conference.
-On July 20, 2020, Sen. Chris Jacobs stepped down after being elected to the United States House of Representatives.
+In anticipation of Minority Leader Flanagan's resignation on June 28, Sen. Rob Ortt was named the leader of the Senate Republican Conference.

-In the 2020 elections, Senate Democrats won a total of 43 seats, while Republicans won 20.
+In the 2020 elections, Democrats won a total of 43 seats, while Republicans won 20; the election results gave Senate Democrats a veto-proof two-thirds supermajority.

+As of February 10, 2026, the Democratic Party holds 41 seats in the Senate and the Republican Party holds 22 seats.